- Alternative Character Interpretation:

 - The fact that Sarasaland is one of the few kingdoms to be based on real world locations makes it truly ahead of its time, as kingdoms of that kind wouldn't be seen again until Super Mario Odyssey came out 28 years later.
 Sadly, Sarasaland doesn't make an appearance in the game.

-- It's Short, So It Sucks!: Only 12 levels in the entire game (less than half of the amount of levels in the original Super Mario Bros), which is one of the most common criticisms people make of it.
+- It's Short, So It Sucks!: It's the shortest out of all the Mario platformers.
+Only 12 levels in the entire game (less than half of the amount of levels in the original Super Mario Bros.) and each world has only three levels each, which is one of the most common criticisms people make of it.

 - Suspiciously Similar Song: The music in the Marine and Sky Pop stages sounds a lot like the main theme of Super Mario Bros..
 The Game Over music also sounds like "Rock-a-Bye Baby".